 Each member of the Board is expected to make a reasonable effort to attend all meetings of the Board, all applicable committee meetings and each annual meeting of stockholders.
-This will be our first annual meeting of stockholders.
-Since the closing of the business combination with Landcadia Holdings III, Inc. on July 14, 2021 (the "Business Combination"), there were two meetings of our Board during the fiscal year ended December 25, 2021.
-Each director attended at least 75% of the aggregate meetings of the Board and the committees on which he or she served in fiscal 2021 since the Business Combination.
+There were 6 meetings of our Board during the fiscal year ended December 31, 2022.
+Each director attended at least 75% of the aggregate meetings of the Board and the committees on which he or she served in fiscal 2022.
+Seven of our directors attended our 2022 Annual Meeting of Stockholders.